 Helping your local community

-From giving an elderly neighbour a friendly phone call to volunteering with local charities, there are many ways you can make a difference.
+From giving an elderly neighbour a friendly phone call to donating to local charities, there are many ways you can make a difference.

-With people spending more time at home than usual, showing consideration for others is more important than ever.
+With people spending more time apart while social distancing, showing consideration for others is more important than ever.
 Providing you respect the Government safety guidance and you have the time, there is always a way you can help your local community.

 Am I allowed to get involved in community based activities?